brianegan/flutter_redux/README.md

             ),
           ),
           // Connect the Store to a FloatingActionButton.
 In this case, we'll
-          // use the Store to build a callback that with dispatch an Increment
+          // use the Store to build a callback that will dispatch an Increment
           // Action.
           //
           // Then, we'll pass this callback to the button's `onPressed` handler.
-          floatingActionButton: new StoreConnector<int, VoidCallback>(
+          floatingActionButton: StoreConnector<int, VoidCallback>(
             converter: (store) {
               // Return a `VoidCallback`, which is a fancy name for a function
+              // with no parameters and no return value.
-              // with no parameters.
-It only dispatches an Increment action. return () => store.dispatch(Actions.Increment);
+              // It only dispatches an Increment action. return () => store.dispatch(Actions.Increment);
             },
             builder: (context, callback) {
-              return new FloatingActionButton(
+              return FloatingActionButton(
                 // Attach the `callback` to the `onPressed` attribute
                 onPressed: callback,
                 tooltip: 'Increment',
-                child: new Icon(Icons.add),
+                child: Icon(Icons.add),
               );
             },
           ),